firecracker-microvm/firecracker-go-sdk/README.md

 also a command-line application that can be used to control Firecracker microVMs called `firectl`.

-The library and command-line application are not yet complete.
-See the [TODO](TODO.md) file for an incomplete list of missing features.
+There are some Firecracker features that are not yet supported by the SDK.
+Please see the [TODO](TODO.md) file for details.
+Contributions to address missing features are welcomed.

 Developing
 ---